tn04462/sec_scraping/README.md

 The aim of this repository is to be able to easily parse SEC-filings and create a model that can be used with a database.
 Created for dilutionscout.com.

 #### Parsers
-If you just want to parse filings check the parser folder.
-Either use a Parser directly on a filing by calling the split_into_sections(get_doc(path_to_filing)) functions of the relevant Parser or create them using the FilingFactory.

 using parser directly:
 ```python
 from main.parser import parsers